 (a) Sufficient in number, and appropriately located, to serve both residents and visitors; and

-(b) Located close enough to activity areas to allow residents with incontinence to participate comfortably in activities and social opportunities.
+(b) Located close enough to activity areas to allow residents [with incontinence] to participate comfortably in activities and social opportunities.

-(2) The public toilet is not calculated in the ratio required by [Regulation .50A] .45A of this chapter.
+(2) The public toilet is not calculated in the ratio required by Regulation[ .50A] .48A of this chapter.

 E. Dining Room.
 An assisted living program shall provide a well lit, adequately ventilated, and appropriately furnished dining area.